 By way of brief introduction, I’m Kaitlin Murphy, director of marketing for our business client platform team at Intel.
 I get to be part of a team that is forward leading when it comes to digital transformation for business.
 Digital transformation is a topic that is now part of our everyday vernacular in the business world and while it may be a term that’s on the verge of overuse, the concept holds significant promise to business customers.
 It can be the competitive advantage that fosters greater output for partner and customer engagement.
-Digitally disruptive companies like Airbnb and Amazon, I think, are great examples that embody this.
-On the flip side, it can be overwhelming for customers to peel back the many layers of digital transformation and how to decide to implement the right technology that inherently changes every facet of their business and culture.
+Digitally disruptive companies like Airbnb and Amazon, are great examples that embody this.
+On the flip side, it can be overwhelming for customers to peel back the many layers of digital transformation and decide how to implement the right technology that affects every facet of their business and culture.

 This will be a topic that will be deeply explored at the upcoming Gartner Digital Workplace Summit in London on September 18 and 19.
 We hope you can join us as we’ll talk about how we’re advancing digital transformation to make it accessible and easy for our customers.